vp817/RakNetProtocolDoc/README.md

 The transmission bandwidth and the retransmission bandwidth are both used to know whether the connection shall transmit or retransmit the packets in the retransmission queue, outgoing packet queue.
 Getting the transmission bandwidth is simple, if UnacknowledgedBytes <= CWND then it is equals to CWND-UnacknowledgedBytes, if not then it shall be set to 0, and the reason for that should be obvious.

+The transmission bandwidth is how much should be sent in this update cycle, which can be then used to send an amount of bytes(the internal packet complete size) that is lower than the transmission bandwidth and also the `maximum datagram size excluding header bytes`.
+(The same applies for retransmission, however instead of using the transmission bandwidth, it would just the retransmission bandwidth but transmission bandwidth also plays a role, because there shouldnt be any retransmissions if no transmissions is possible)

 Retransmission only happens for reliable packets.
 A retransmission queue is a dynamic array with its indexes being a reliable index and with its value being the internal packet, with the index masked by the RETRANSMISSION_QUEUE_MASK(511).
 ``RetransmissionQueue[reliable_index & RETRANSMISSION_QUEUE_MASK] = internal packet``